It took federal troops to help desegregate Little Rock schools 62 years ago. Some fear a new state plan will resegregate them

 "I appreciate Mayor Scott's proposal and thoughtful approach to a very difficult issue, Johnny Key, commissioner of the Arkansas Department of Education, said in a statement.
 "This is the kind of input the State Board members hoped to receive when they asked for community feedback on the next steps for LRSD.
 I am open to having conversations with the State Board about the proposal to find areas of agreement while balancing the responsibility of the state."

-The state board will vote on the proposal during a meeting on Thursday.
+The state board will discuss the proposal during a meeting on Thursday.

 A vigil is planned at Central High